 Some members are interested in building clocks.
 There is a very active clock group lead by a professional watch/clock maker member.
 These members build and restore particularly fine examples of the clockmakers art and in doing so preserve a centuries old craft that is seldom practiced commercially today.
 Many members of this group are also interested in locomotives and traction engines.

 Some members specialise in the construction of workshop machinery such as small precision milling machines, grinders and high speed drilling machines.
 These can then be used for other model engineering activities.

 About half a dozen members are very enthusiastic about steam boats (full size).
 Several excellent examples of their work, the largest being a 26 foot steam launch, can be seen on Lake Burley Griffin and Lake Tuggeranong on special occasions.
 They are silent (except for their whistles) and seem to glide along with barely a wisp of steam escaping from their funnels.
 Several members have built their own hulls from fibreglass, wood and metal (especially ornamental brass).
 They also build their own engines but generally have their boilers (particularly the larger ones) built from steel (under Government boiler codes) by approved welders

 THE KINGSTON MINIATURE RAILWAY

-The Kingston Miniature Railway is open to the public on the 2nd and last Sunday of each month except December when it is usually the second Sunday.
+The Kingston Miniature Railway is now closed and the Society has moved to a new facility at the southern end of Jerrabomberra Avenue, Symonston.
+The new track is open to the public on the 2nd and last Sunday of each month except December when it is usually the second Sunday.
 Current prices are $3.00 a ride or all day for $15.00.
 Numbers on running days range up to 150 in parties and other visitors and passers-by can substantially increase this number.
-It has been estimated that 350 persons or more attend on some days.